 (BIOL 1406) Fundamental principles of living organisms will be studied, including physical and chemical properties of life, organization, function, evolutionary adaptation, and classification.
 Concepts of cytology, reproduction, genetics, and scientific reasoning are included.
 Laboratory activities will reinforce the fundamental principles of living organisms, including physical and chemical properties of life, organization, function, evolutionary adaptation, and classification.
 Study and examination of the concepts of cytology, reproduction, genetics, and scientific reasoning are included.
 (BIOL 1407) The diversity and classification of life will be studied, including animals, plants, protists, fungi, and prokaryotes.
-Special emphasis will be given to anatomy, physiology, ecology, and evolution of plants and animals.
-Laboratory activities will reinforce study of the diversity and classifications of life, including animals, plants, protists, fungi, and prokaryotes.
+Special emphasis will be given to anatomy, physiology, ecology, and evolution of plants and animals, plants, protists, fungi, and prokaryotes.
 Special emphasis will be given to anatomy, physiology, ecology, and evolution of plants and animals.